Operate a Pool

 For pool operators, the flow is a bit different than solo stacking.
 Remember that as a pool operator, other stackers are delegating their STX to you to stack on behalf of them.
 This additional role adds a couple of extra steps to your stacking flow if operating as a pool operator.

 Similar to the changes to solo Stacking, the big difference for delegation flows is the inclusion of signer keys and signatures.
-Because signers need to make transactions to “finalize” a delegation, these new arguments add new complexities to the signer.
+Because pool operators need to make transactions to “finalize” a delegation, these new arguments add new complexities to the stacking flow.

 Delegator initiates delegation

-This step does not apply to pool operators/signers.
-It is included here to illustrate the end-to-end flow, but if you are operating as a pool operator/signer you will not perform this step.
-Instead, users delegate their stx to you as the pool operator.
+This step is not required to apply to pool operators/signers.
+It is included here to illustrate the end-to-end flow, but if you are operating as a pool operator/signer you will not have to perform this step.
+Instead, users delegate their STX to you as the pool operator.

 The first step, where the delegator sets up their delegation to a pool operator, is to call delegate-stx